-This renovated cottage sports an ingenious solution to the lack of space: a hallway dining area with a bench for seating.
+This renovated cottage sports an ingenious solution to the lack of space: a hallway idea with a bench for seating.

-Add a bit of colour to your dining room design, and give your old dining chairs a new lease of life by painting them.
+Add a bit of color to your dining room design, and give your old dining chairs a new lease of life by painting them.
 Find out how to paint furniture in our guide.

 This dining area has been decorated with Gosford Meadow wallpaper by Laura Ashley.

-This cottage breakfast room looks very chic, in a summery, Provencal way, thanks to the striking all-white colour scheme.
-The doors of the dresser were hand made by the owner, and the table was hand painted with Annie Sloan chalk paint – one of those perfect weekend DIY projects.
+This cottage breakfast room looks very chic, in a summery, Provencal way, thanks to the striking white dining room idea.
+The doors of the dresser were hand made by the owner, and the table was hand painted with Annie Sloan chalk paint.

 Picking the right dining furniture for a period room is all about proportions – in other words, matching the lines and architecture of your furniture to that of the room itself.
 Here, a cottage dining room with chunky, beamed ceilings and stone floors needs sturdy, solid furniture to match.

-Wood flooring is perfect for any traditional design scheme – and it's more practical in the dining room than in the kitchen.
+Choosing the best wood flooring is one way to create the perfect traditional dining room design – and it's more practical in the dining room than in the kitchen.
 Choose rich, dark tones for an authentic or formal look.